 - 35mm focal length equivalent: 15-27mm

-Unfortunately, there aren’t so many wide angle options available yet for the Sony a6000 but if you’re set on picking one up I’d recommend checking out the Sony 10-18mm wide-angle that’s currently available.
+There aren’t that many wide angle options available for the Sony a6000.
+For those of you set on picking one up I recommend checking out the Sony 10-18mm wide-angle.

-There was barely any distortion that I could notice and at just 7.9 ounces the 10-18mm was quite a lightweight and portable lens, especially compared to some of the wide-angle options available for DSLRs.
+There was barely any distortion that I could notice in the photos.
+At just 7.9 ounces the 10-18mm is a lightweight and portable lens, especially compared to some of the wide-angle options available for DSLRs.

-One of the drawbacks I noticed was that there is only a maximum aperture capability of f/4, which does tend to introduce a bit of shake and vibration in the shot, but it comes with an Optical SteadyShot (OSS) capability that really helps to reduce any vibrations and shakiness.
+One of the drawbacks I noticed was the maximum aperture capability of f/4.
+This does tend to introduce a bit of shake and vibration in the shot.
+Thankfully the lens comes with an Optical SteadyShot capability that helps to reduce any vibrations.

-Overall, if you really need a wide-angle lens I still recommend checking out the Sony 10-18mm wide-angle lens because it’s really one of the only options available that I would want to recommend.
+Overall, I’d still recommend checking out the Sony 10-18mm wide-angle lens.
+It’s really one of the only options available that I’m comfortable recommending.

-Hopefully Sony will come out with a more improved and more affordable wide angle in the future so if you’re on a tight budget I would definitely keep my eye out.
+Hopefully Sony will come out with an improved and more affordable wide angle in the future.
+If you’re on a tight budget I would definitely keep my eye out.

 - Weight 4.9oz/139g